GGNetwork now has two gaming licenses

-In short, GG Poker Network has received a crucial tool for its expansion plan on regulated markets.
+In short, GG Poker Network has received a crucial tool for its expansion plan, not only to offer poker in Malta but to outspread on regulated markets.
 In 2020 we will witness new skins and poker rooms worldwide, with a corresponding traffic boost.

 GGNetwork is hot on the heels of with PokerStars in terms of the money guaranteed across monthly promotions, and of course, our grinders enjoy a private deal that boosts the overall rakeback:

 - Professional customer service seven days a week;

 - Private promotions and tournament tickets on our Telegram channel.